 Students are automatically enrolled in and will be billed for Yale Health Hospitalization/Specialty Coverage.
 If you already have valid and sufficient coverage, you may waive Yale Health specialty coverage by submitting an online waiver form by September 15 (full year and fall term) or by January 31 (spring term only).
 After the waiver has been processed and approved, the insurance premium charge will be removed from your bill.

 Please note: If you are an enrolled student attending Yale at least half time and working toward a Yale degree, the University provides you with primary care services at the Yale Health Center at no charge, even if you waive Yale Health Hospitalization/Specialty Coverage.

 For more information, visit the Yale Health website.

 An optional ten-month payment plan available to all Yale students regardless of financial need.
-The payment plan divides Yale’s direct costs into ten equal monthly payments.
+The payment plan divides Yale's direct costs into ten equal monthly payments.
 No interest is charged.
 A $100 fee is charged every year a family chooses to enroll.
-For more information, visit the YPP website.
+For more information, visit the Student Accounts YPP Web page.

 Because financial aid awards may not be processed or finalized before the deadline to register for the Yale Payment Plan, students may register with YPP using an estimated award (new students) or financial aid figures from the previous year (continuing students).